J-Ramalho/industRial/docs/8_generalDOEs.md

 )
 ```

+Although the Calibration essay discussed in the MSA unit has shown a bias during the acceptance phase the Factory Management has opted to put it in production.
+The reduction in measurement time is significant and Supply Chain is putting pressure to increase volumes in a context where on-line sales rocket sky high.
+The Quality Manager understands all this but he's concern of having some kind of kickback.
+Although he's not expecting any kind of consumer complain, dry matter levels are somehow loosely related with some sort claims and regulatory limits.

+To dig deeper and understand how to minimize this bias he has asked one of his team members to come up with an experiment design.
+He would like something that combines all factors mentionned by the team as potential root causes for the bias.
+After a short brainstorming between the production and quality teams several potential causes for bias were: drymatter level, the speed of filling and the powder particle size.
+This lead to  a mid size experiment design with three products, three levels of drymatter, two line speed levels and two particle size levels.

-Note that the DoE generated is more than just a tibble, it belongs to a specific class called design and has many other attributes just like an lm or aov S3 objects.
+When the number of factors and levels is limited it is possible to reccur to existing experiment designs and pre-filled *Yates tables*.
+In this case the quality analyst had been trying with R and found a package called `{DoE.base}` which generates such designs automatically with the function `fac.desig`.
+The output generated by this function is more than just a tibble, it belongs to a specific class called `design`and has other attributes just like an lm or aov S3 objects.
+The care given by the package authors becomes visible when using an R generic function such as `summary()` with such object and get as return a tailor made output, in this case showing the levels of the different factors of our design:

 ```r